bhurter/neighborhood-map/README.md

     5. Filter the markers on the map accorging to user-provided search criteria
     6. Integrate with google maps API (or another mapping API).
     7. Integrate with another 3rd party API to provide additional information about the places of interest
-    8. Thee additional 3rd party API cannot be a Google API
+    8. The additional 3rd party API cannot be a Google API

 ## Future Enhancements:
     1. Continue to work on user interface for the list box so that the entire row is highlighted when selected